MC's Perspective

 After years of living in Nigeria, Germany, and the US, I am celebrating all the lessons I have learned so far.
 The objective of this post is to appreciate lessons I learned from the good and not so good experiences that I have had.

-This post continues my Her relocation series, where I share about my life in Nigeria, Germany and the US.
+This post continues my Her Relocation series, where I share about my life in Nigeria, Germany and the US.
 In this post, I will share the top three lessons I learned in each of the Countries I lived in.
 To see a quick summary of my relocation journey, check out my video.

 3 Lessons I learned living in Nigeria